rsoika/ben.js/src/site/markdown/index.md

 	<div class="col-4">
 	<h1>Community</h1>
 	<p>Ben.JS is an open source project and we invite you to participate in it.
-If you  like Ben.JS, or if you have any ideas or questions, then follow us on <a href="http://github.com/rsoika/ben.js">GitHub and start contributing.</a> On the project home on Github you will find several examples and you can also checkout the source code.
+If you  like Ben.JS, or if you have any ideas or questions, then follow us on <a href="http://github.com/rsoika/ben.js" target="_blank">GitHub and start contributing.</a> On the project home on Github you will find several examples and you can also checkout the source code.
 	</p>
 	</div>